starlingx/distcloud/api-ref/source/api-ref-dcmanager-v1.rst

    :header: "Parameter", "Style", "Type", "Description"
    :widths: 20, 20, 20, 60

+   "bootstrap-address", "plain", "xsd:string", "An OAM IP address of the subcloud controller-0."
+   "sysadmin_password", "plain", "xsd:string", "The sysadmin password of the subcloud.
+Must be base64 encoded."
-   "name", "plain", "xsd:string", "The name for the subcloud.
-Must be a unique name."
+   "bmc_password (optional)", "plain", "xsd:string", "The BMC password of the subcloud.
+Must be base64 encoded."
+   "bootstrap_values", "plain", "xsd:string", "The content of a file containing the bootstrap overrides such as subcloud name, management and OAM subnet."
-   "description (Optional)", "plain", "xsd:string", "The description of the subcloud."
+   "install_values (Optional)", "plain", "xsd:string", "The content of a file containing install variables such as subcloud bootstrap interface and BMC information."
-   "location (Optional)", "plain", "xsd:string", "The location of the subcloud."
+   "deploy_config (Optional)", "plain", "xsd:string", "The content of a file containing the resource definitions describing the desired subcloud configuration."
-   "management-subnet", "plain", "xsd:string", "Management subnet for subcloud in CIDR format.
-Must be unique."
-   "management-start-ip", "plain", "xsd:string", "Start of management IP address range for subcloud."
-   "management-end-ip", "plain", "xsd:string", "End of management IP address range for subcloud."
-   "systemcontroller-gateway-ip", "plain", "xsd:string", "Systemcontroller gateway IP Address."
    "group_id", "plain", "xsd:int", "Id of the subcloud group.
 Defaults to 1"

 **Response parameters**